Welcome to the Heavyshelf Style Guide

 If you have any heading where you might use quotes, using single quotes instead.
 Single quotes are minimalistic and less imposing for headings.

-If you want a quote to stand on it’s own, being more noticeable and completely free of editing, you should use block quotes for it.
+If you want a quote to stand on its own completely unedited and impossible to miss, you should use block quotes for it.
 Word press has many options for block quotes, so it’s important to follow these steps exactly.

 - Click on the “Toolbar Toggle” next to the Insert Read more tag.